Junior School Assistant

 Gordonstoun has been leading the way in character education for more than 80 years.
 Our uniquely broad curriculum provides a challenge in the classroom, on the sea and on the mountain, on the stage and on the sports field, and enables students to discover the truth in our motto – Plus Est En Vous – there is more in you.

 Gordonstoun Junior School is located in the splendid campus of Gordonstoun, in the North of Scotland.
 The Junior School has a roll of approximately 110 pupils, up to 61 of which are boarders.
 It is a Co-educational school, with an almost even number of boys and girls.
 The children are from many parts of the world as well as from local villages and towns.
 The School has a wide and varied timetable and enjoys the use of the superb modern facilities, taking part in concerts and other, sport, outdoor learning and other activities.

-The Junior School Assistant would play a key role in the care and welfare of the boarders and day pupils at the Junior School.
-He/She is likely to have some experience of working with children and be able to organise activities for them, using his/her initiative.
-The post holder would show a high level of care for the children, be able to relate to them and uphold high expectations of the school’s values, behavior and attitude.
+The Junior School Assistant would play a key role in the care and welfare of the boarders and day pupils at Aberlour House.
+The post holder is likely to have some experience of working with children and be able to organise activities for them, using their initiative.
+The post holder would show a high level of care for the children, be able to relate to them and uphold high expectations of the school’s values, behaviour and attitude.
 The position would particularly suit someone applying for a teaching degree or PGDE course and who is looking for experience.
+The ability to coach sports such as rugby, hockey, tennis, athletics, swimming would be an advantage.
 Applicants need to be over the age of 21.

 The Junior School Assistant will be required to register with the Scottish Social Services Council (SSSC) and meet all conditions connected with this.